 In our opinion, we believe the Peruvian government should regulate different times for the hikers vs. the tourists.
 They already regulate the number of hikers on the Inca trail and tourists at Machu Picchu.
 So, why can they not regulate the first hour to the hikers?
 It makes complete sense to us and I am sure every person who has hiked the Inca trail would agree with us.

 We do not want to take away the moment for anyone, but to make you aware of what to expect.

 Touring Machu Picchu

 After you take photos at the iconic spot, your guide will take you inside Machu Picchu.
 They will have all the documents you need, you just need to have your passport.
 Before you enter Machu Picchu, there is a locker just outside the entrance for hikers to store their bags which costs five soles.
 There is also a bathroom for two soles and it is advised to go because there are no bathrooms inside Machu Picchu.
 This is also a full bathroom with everything you have missed out on for the last 3 days.
 Take advantage of it.
 You are also only allowed to re-enter Machu Picchu once, so plan everything accordingly.

+Every tour will take you entirely through Machu Picchu, which is only a one-way route.
 After your tour, you may re-enter Machu Picchu one last time and enjoy it at your own pace.
 You can explore the ruins again or just sit on the lawn and relax.
 If you are up to hiking once more, you can also hike Waynapicchu for stunning views of looking down at Machu Picchu.
 This hike must be prearranged when booking the Inca trail.

-We hope this has been a helpful guide to everything you need to know for hiking the Inca Trail.
+I hope this has been a helpful guide to everything you need to know for hiking the Inca Trail.
 It is definitely a once in a lifetime experience that you will never forget!